 Remove the barriers to continuous integration and continuous delivery and empower 1,000+ developers working on 100+ client projects

-Create a version of ADOP with CloudBees Jenkins Enterprise and offer it in a Software as a Service model to clients
+Create a version of ADOP with CloudBees CI and offer it in a Software as a Service model to clients

 All too often, companies have found that driving rapid, continuous software innovation is hampered by misalignment between development and operations, human errors in manual release procedures and too much time spent building, testing and releasing applications.
 Innovation and competitiveness often suffer at the hands of time and existing processes.